- Diagnostic trouble code (DTC) P0174 stands for “System Too Lean (Cylinder Bank 2).”

 What Does Code P0174 Mean?

-Even though the powertrain control module (PCM) is built to be able to bring a lean bank 2 condition back to normal, it can only do so up to a certain extent, thus the P0174 code may be needed to alert the user to resolve this issue.
+Even though the Engine/Powertrain Control Module (ECM/PCM) is built to be able to bring a lean condition back to normal, it can only do so up to a certain extent, thus the P0174 code is stored by the ECM/PCM to alert the user to resolve this issue.

 What Causes the P0174 Code?